jpkanter/Spcht/SPCHT.md

 * `prepend` & `append`: both add literal text to the beginning and the end of any give value.
 This is the last step that gets applied to any given value regardless of source
   * Values: any `str`
 * `saveas` - **WIP** this function saves the final value of the specified field or key into a list.
 That value is **without** the content of `prepend` and `append` but **with** the filter provided by `match` and `cut`.
 The List can later be retrieved with the function `getSaveAs`.
 This list *can* contain duplicates depending on the processed content.
 Exact duplicated values can be filtered out with `CleanSaveAs`
-  * Value: a string that specifieds the dictionary key for the name of the list
+  * Value: a string that specified the dictionary key for the name of the list
 * other fields: the spcht descriptor format is meant to be a human readable configuration file, you can add any field you might like to make things more clear is not described to hold a function.
 For future extension it would be safest to stick to two particular dictionary-keys: `name` and `comment`
+  *Note:* the aformentioned Spcht Gui program also uses the comment section as part of its displayed attributes, it matches every entry that starts with "comment*" which makes multiple comments possible.
 ##### source: dict

 The primary use case for this program was the mapping or conversion of content from the library *Apache Solr* to a *linked data format*.
 The main way *solr* outputs data is as a list of dictionaries.
 If you don't have a *solr* based database the program might be still of use.
 The data just has to exists as a dictionary in some kind of listed value unit.
 The **source:dict** format is the most basic of the bunch.
 In its default state it will just create a graph connection for the entry found, if there is a list of entries in the described dictionary key it will create as many graphs.
 It also offers some basic processing for more complex data.
 If the `field` key cannot be found it will use `alternatives`, a list of dictionary keys before it goes to the fall-back node.